ramprasathasokan/On-Premise-Application-Deployment/README.md

 ## YouTube Link
 https://youtu.be/FMxPRegLg-A

+## Impact

+Ease of deploying a highly available application which is secure and painless to debug.

 ## Problem Statement

 This project aims at solving on-premise application deployments for the enterprise clients of a leading tech corp.
 The requirements are managing multiple microservices running across different applications and how to deploy and manage microservices individually.
 As an example we are going to deploy a containerized web application namely Parse Server Example.